microsoft/nni/docs/en_US/Tutorial/WebUI.md

 ![](../../img/webui-img/trials_intermeidate.png)

-We set a filter function for the intermediate result because that your trials may have many intermediate results.
+We set a filter function for the intermediate result graph because that the trials may have many intermediate results in the training progress.
+You need to provide three data if you want to use the filter button to see the trend of some trial.

-You can use it if you want to see the trend of some trial.
-Input your focus intermediate result's step in the step input and then input the metric's min and max value you focus.
-Final, you can filter some trials to see the trend.
+What data should be written in the first input?
+Maybe you find a step those trials became better or worse.
+In other word, it's an important and concerned step.
+Just input it into the first input.

+After selecting the step, you should input your focus metric's range on this step.
+Yes, it's the min and max value.
+Like this picture, I choose the step is 13 and the metric's range is 20-60.

+As a result, I filter these trials the metric's range is 20-60 on the 13 step.

 ![](../../img/webui-img/filter_intermediate.png)